stoicism-sympathei/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 * **12. Numbers have life; they're not just symbols on paper**
-  * [101-print_number.c](./101-print_number.c): C function that prints an integer without using `long`, arrays, pointers, or hard-coded speci# C - More functions, more nested loops
+  * [101-print_number.c](./101-print_number.c): C function that prints an integer without using `long`, arrays, pointers, or hard-coded specil values.